 Do you “whaley” love your Dad?
 If so, this adorable Father’s Day pop up card is the perfect gift to make for him this year.
 The darling card features a whale that pops out of the center of the card when you open it up with the saying “You’re whaley great!” or “I whaley love you!”

-Our free template and customizable options for Dad, Grandpa, Pop and a plain option, make it a simple and easy card for kids to make for anyone they love this Father’s Day.
+Our template and customizable options for Dad, Grandpa, Pop and a plain option, make it a simple and easy card for kids to make for anyone they love this Father’s Day.

 How to Make a Father’s Day Pop Card